ssolbak/medium-node-apps/app/modules/draft/README.md

-Just an example to show jobs are deployed separately.
+Illustration to show different modules.